Sam Harris: Christianity

 Harris is critical of the Christian right in politics in the United States, blaming them for the political focus on "pseudo-problems like gay marriage".
-He has described Christian philosophical arguments for the existence of God such as the Leap of faith and Pascal's wager which were developed by Blaise Pascal and Søren Kierkegaard as "epistemological Ponzi scheme".
+He has described Christian philosophical arguments for the existence of God such as the Leap of faith and Pascal's wager which were developed by Blaise Pascal and Søren Kierkegaard as "epistemological Ponzi schemes".
 He is also critical of liberal Christianity – as represented, for instance, by the theology of Paul Tillich – which he argues claims to base its beliefs on the Bible despite actually being influenced by secular modernity.
 He further states that in so doing liberal Christianity provides rhetorical cover to fundamentalists.

 Harris is highly critical of the Catholic Church, saying that "The Catholic Church is more concerned about preventing contraception than preventing child rape".
-In May 2010, Harris along with Richard Dawkins, Christopher Hitchens, and Harris's foundation Project Reason called for the end the of the Vatican's “diplomatic immunity" citing the numerous allegations of sexual abuse against the Catholic Church and its tolerance of such abuse.
+In May 2010, Harris along with Richard Dawkins, Christopher Hitchens, and Harris's foundation Project Reason called for the end of the Vatican's “diplomatic immunity" citing the numerous allegations of sexual abuse against the Catholic Church and its tolerance of such abuse.
 In April 2007, Harris debated with evangelical pastor Rick Warren for Newsweek magazine.
 Harris debated with Christian philosopher William Lane Craig in April 2011 on whether there can be an objective morality without God.